vuxcode/pr1-project-Livraan/time-report.md

 -2021-12-14/15, Worked for 2 hours
 - I have made the progress bar work!
 With some experimenting and looking around on Google I got the help I needed to make it work as expected.

+- 2021-12-17/18, Worked for 2 hours and 30 minutes
+- Have written the project summary and commit it on GitHub.
+Have jumped into my quiz, checked that everything worked.
+Changed a console.log into a comment (to save for the future).
+Then I changed the game over text to "Congratulations!
+You have finished the quiz".